 - Weigh-lay the costs.
 Is it more feasible to bypass cloud computing or go straight to purchasing infrastructure?
 Will the ongoing operational costs surpass the upfront costs?

 The thing about cloud computing is: Everyone’s doing it!
 So it must be good for something.
 Seeing how other players in your industry are benefiting from cloud computing is a dab at hand in finding a solution that works for you and your enterprise.
-Develop networks with other organizations.
+In addition, develop networks with other organizations.
 Do a SWOT analysis.
 Evaluate the stats.

 Do a Trial Run

 If you are not yet sure whether you are ready to deploy cloud computing for your business, you can first start with a trial run.
-This will give you the real picture of how beneficial it will be to your organization.
+Moreover, this will give you a real picture of how beneficial it will be to your organization.

-There are many cloud computing programs in use today, and most have a free trial validity of up to a month.
-This period is enough to furnish you on how the technology works, and whether it will be of any use to your company.
+There are many cloud programs in use today, and most have a free trial validity of up to a month.
+This period is enough to furnish you with how the technology works, and whether it will be of any use to your company.